9506hqwy/pwsh-virt/README.md

 This module connects to Libvirt server with TCP or TLS or Unix domain socket.

-Now, authentication method does not be implemented.
+Now, authentication method `SASL` does not be implemented.

 Configure Libvirt server in */etc/libvirt/libvirtd.conf*